My Heart Belongs to the Dogs: Volunteering with Soi Dog in Phuket

 There’s something about locking eyes with a dog that instantly grounds me.
 In their gaze, I find a kind of honesty and love that words can rarely capture.
 I’ve always been an animal lover (dogs especially) and last year, I was finally able to connect with an international rescue I have been supporting for several years with donations.
 I spent weeks volunteering at Soi Dog Foundation in Phuket, Thailand, and it changed me in ways I’m still processing.

 Every morning I’d wake up excited to head to the shelter.
 The work wasn’t glamorous.
-I stayed in a small room next to the shelter and spent my days cleaning kennels, feeding, walking, bathing, and giving medication, but it filled me with a deep sense of purpose.
+I stayed in a small room next to the shelter and spent my days teaming up with another volunteer and take every dog on a run or a walk.
+Some were scared, but some couldn’t stop wagging their tails.
+We walked them around the property, gave them love, and some dogs even enjoyed going to the pool.
 There’s real joy in watching a scared, street-hardened dog slowly learn to trust again.
 There’s serenity in the quiet moments: sitting on the ground while a pup rests its head in my lap, or feeling the warmth of a rescued dog leaning into my hand for comfort.
 And there’s healing, too.
 Something about pouring love into these animals heals parts of you that you didn’t even realize were aching.

 Here are a few of the beautiful souls I got to care for: